alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 ### Stats Server

 Looking through `git log --reverse --stat` to write this post has been really interesting.
 It seems that I started out by creating a cloudflare-workers project in rust, with wrangler, using their KV store.
 I think it had only just come out at the time, and I quickly realised that taking this approach would be an uphill battle.
-I don't think there were even official rust bindings to thier KV store at the time.
+I don't think there were even official rust bindings to their KV store at the time.
 I also read somewhere that their KV store was *heavily* read-optimised (as-in "please think of this as a configuration store, and don't try to make more than 1 write per second", or something).
 I had grand dreams that I would ever receive more than 1 request per second, so I decided to switch tack.

 The boring choice would be to spin up a heroku app and write to postgres.
 That was far too boring though.
 What other hilarious resume-expanding technology stack could I use?